mxenabled/mx-quickconnect/README.md

 _Make sure you have `docker comunity 20.10.13 ` and `docker compose 2.3.4`
 or later installed._

-Edit your `docker-compose.yml` file and remove or comment out backends you would not like to run.
-Just make sure you have at least one backend and frontend.
-Then:
+Edit your `docker-compose.yml` file:
+  1. Remove or comment out backends you would not like to run
+  2. Uncomment the DOCKER_PROXY_URL that corresponds to the backend you're using
+  3. Make sure you have at least one backend, one DOCKER_PROXY_URL, and the frontend

 ```bash
 docker-compose up